dingusxmcgee/dingusxmcgee.github.io/_posts/2023-08-24-Fake-Software-Abusing-Real-Software-For-Fun-And-Profit-Part-1.md

 [![8-24-23_6.png](/assets/images/8-24-23/8-24-23_6.png)](/assets/images/8-24-23/8-24-23_6.png)

 We can check this file to see if its as expected.
 In the article the file is designed to mimic a .wav file with its magic bytes.
+So if ours has the same interesting detail, we can feel pretty confident that its the same/similar.
 DetectItEasy agrees.

 [![8-24-23_7.png](/assets/images/8-24-23/8-24-23_7.png)](/assets/images/8-24-23/8-24-23_7.png)